codio-content/OCR_J276_1.1_Systems_Architecture-fetch_decode_execute/.guides/content/Questions-a224.md

-Now take a look at the following question and see how much you have learned.
+Now take a look at the following questions and see how much you have learned.

 {Check It!|assessment}(fill-in-the-blanks-2632283144)
 |||guidance